Tobotimus/terraform-provider-toml/docs/functions/encode.md

 # function: encode

-Encodes a given value to string using TOML syntax.
+Encodes a Terraform value to TOML.

 The function maps [Terraform language values](https://developer.hashicorp.com/terraform/language/expressions/types) to TOML values in the following way: